Wangguangchao/polaris/README.md

 ## Polaris - inertial navigation system

-[Polaris](http://github.com/dronedynamics/polaris/) is open-source inertial nagivation software (INS) for fixed-wing aircraft.
+[Polaris](http://github.com/timtrueman/polaris/) is open-source inertial nagivation software (INS) for fixed-wing aircraft.
 It provides realtime estimates to allow for higher-level navigation software to be developed.

-For installation instructions (you _will_ need to follow these if you want to get it working), more details and screenshots go to [http://dronedynamics.com/polaris/](http://dronedynamics.com/polaris/).

 ## Basics